zapragartiast/WHGTicketSOP/sop.md

 ### 7.2.
 Scope

-Covers all data backup restore requests received by the support team through the ticket system.
+Covers all data backup restore requests received by the Support Team through the ticket system.

 ### 7.3.
 Data Backup Restore Handling